to improve access to psychological therapies for people in Bristol, North

 service from September this year.

-Bristol, North Somerset and South Gloucestershire (BNSSG) clinical commissioning group has awarded the contract for services to Vita Health Group following a comprehensive procurement process that concluded in April.
+Bristol, North Somerset and South Gloucestershire (BNSSG) clinical commissioning group has awarded the contract for services to Physiotherapy Solutions, trading as Vita Health, following a comprehensive procurement process that concluded in April.

-Health Group already provides psychological therapies services to NHS service
+Health already provides psychological therapies services to NHS service

 users in other areas of England and will lead on delivery of an innovative new